OliverD2000/OSMC-Control-Panel/README.md

 # nano /home/osmc/example.py
 ```

-When you wrote one code into one script you can save that code with **CTRl+X** and press enter if you don't want to change the name of the script.
+When you've wrote one code into one script you can save that code with **CTRl+X** and press enter if you don't want to change the name of the script.
-After this you have to change the file permissions.
+After this, you have to change the file permissions.
 Type:
 ```bash
 # chmod +x /home/osmc/*.py
 ```

-If you want to test the script type into the command line:
+If you want to test the script, type into the command line:
 ```bash
 #  python /home/osmc/example.py
 ```